pksm/galileo/Set-IP/README.md

 Most of the Ethernet settings has DHCP enabled, which allows the computer to use a dynamic IP provided by the router.
 If that's your case, you can simply run this file to change back from static mode.

 If not, you can run the following code on CMD using the previous saved settings of your Ethernet interface.
+Your old configuration is an *.txt file on your Desktop.
   ```batch
     netsh interface ip set address Ethernet static saved_ip_address saved_subnetmask saved_default_gateway
   ```